crate/cloud-reference/docs/overview.rst

   icon gives relevant information on ports and access methods.
 By clicking on the URL you will be redirected to the `CrateDB Admin UI`_ for the cluster at that URL.
-For more information on the protocols used to connect to the respective ports, refer to the CrateDB Documentation on `HTTP`_ and the `PostgreSQL wire protocol`_ as well as the documentation of your client.
+For more information on the protocols used to connect to the respective ports, refer to the CrateDB documentation on `HTTP`_ and the `PostgreSQL wire protocol`_ as well as the documentation of your client.

 ..
 NOTE::